Language: EN

 What is programming

-The idea of this course is to take a different approach to programming.
+The idea of this course is to give a different approach to programming.
 For this, we are not going to focus on a particular language, we are going to see programming as a process, a set of fundamental concepts and ideas.

 But the most important thing is that we are going to learn to think like programmers.
 This means breaking down problems into logical steps, designing solutions, and translating those solutions into code.